Northumberland Walks Logo

 Looking back to Broadstruther.

-The path now descends steeply to Hawsen Burn and down into Harthope Valley near Langleeford and joins the tarmac road beside a parking area.
+We followed the path which now descended steeply to Hawsen Burn and down into Harthope Valley near Langleeford and joined the tarmac road beside a parking area.

 View down Hawsen Burn and across the Harthope Valley.